Websoft9Archive/ansible-nextcloud/docs/admin-runtime.md

 - Add new Nextcloud or PHP application
 - Configure the SSL/HTTPS
 - Modify the root directory
-- Binding Domain Name
+- Bind Domain Name
 ...

 To complete these tasks, you need to refer to [Environmental Guidelines](/admin-runtime.md#guide)

 In addition, you may think about how Nextcloud works in these environments?
-Please refer to the hierarchy diagram below
+Please refer to the hierarchy diagram below.

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/lamp/lamp-imagestacks-websoft9.png)